-Drivers and bicyclists across the United States have a legal duty of operating their vehicles in a manner that is safe for them and the other people on the road.
-Let’s take a closer look at each party’s legal obligations when on the road.
+Drivers and bicyclists across the United States have a legal duty to operate their vehicles safely for themselves and the other people on the road.
+So let’s take a closer look at each party’s legal obligations when on the road.

 As mentioned above, a motorist has a legal duty of care towards other people on the road.
 Motorists are expected to operate their vehicles reasonably and safely to avoid injuring themselves and others.
 The scope of the duty of care includes staying aware of the surroundings and following traffic rules.
 If a motor vehicle driver behaves unreasonably and jeopardizes the safety of others, they are at fault and liable for paying the damages they cause.

 Like motorists, cyclists also have the legal duty of riding their bikes safely.
-This means as a cyclist you are expected to follow all traffic rules and be aware of your surroundings.
-If your behavior contributed to causing the accident in any way, you may lose out on a part or all of the compensation although the motorist was responsible for the larger part.
+As a cyclist you are expected to follow all traffic rules and be aware of your surroundings.
+If your behavior contributed to causing the accident in any way, you might lose out on a part or all of the compensation, although the motorist was responsible for the larger part.
 Some factors that can hurt your chances of recovering the damages are: